 - conduct that is not honest and ethical, conflicts of interest, and disclosures that are not full, fair, accurate, timely, and understandable

 The Audit Committee of the Board of Directors adopted a Whistleblower Policy effective July 17, 2003, on the reporting of concerns regarding accounting, internal accounting controls and auditing matters.
-This policy is designed to provide a channel of communication for employees and others who have concerns about the conduct of AFC or any of its people, including with respect to AFC’s accounting, internal accounting controls or auditing matters.
-The policy provides in pertinent part that AFC will not tolerate any discrimination, harassment of or retaliation against an AFC employee who in good faith reports an actual or suspected violation of the policies and laws discussed in this Honor Code or files, causes to be filed, testifies, participates in, or otherwise assists in a proceeding filed or about to be filed regarding any matter discussed in the preceding paragraph regarding the reporting of concerns relating to accounting, internal accounting controls or auditing matters.
+This policy is designed to provide a channel of communication for employees and others who have concerns about the conduct of PLKI or any of its people, including with respect to PLKI’s accounting, internal accounting controls or auditing matters.
+The policy provides in pertinent part that PLKI will not tolerate any discrimination, harassment of or retaliation against a PLKI employee who in good faith reports an actual or suspected violation of the policies and laws discussed in this Honor Code or files, causes to be filed, testifies, participates in, or otherwise assists in a proceeding filed or about to be filed regarding any matter discussed in the preceding paragraph regarding the reporting of concerns relating to accounting, internal accounting controls or auditing matters.

 For more information: